Have you ever been curious why Google and other search engines rank some websites above others in search results?

 A few quick ideas for relevant, real, high-quality backlinks:

 - Links from other vendors’ blog posts for weddings you worked on

 - Local directories like your Chamber of Commerce

-A word of caution— Never try to game the system by exchanging links with friends or buying backlinks.
+A word of caution— Never try to game the system by buying backlinks.
 You need to be very careful to avoid Google penalties caused by spammy link creation, the equivalent of a “get rich quick” scheme.